 Bruce was managing editor of The Ticker Tape in 2014 and is a frequent contributor.
-He started in financial news in 1992 as a wire service reporter covering the livestock and grain futures markets from the trading floors of the Chicago Mercantile Exchange and the Chicago Board of Trade.
+He started in financial news as a wire service reporter covering the livestock and grain futures markets from the trading floors of the Chicago Mercantile Exchange and the Chicago Board of Trade.
 He’s since worked as a reporter or editor for Dow Jones Newswires, Reuters, Bloomberg, and Crain’s Chicago Business.

 As a journalist, Bruce has covered agriculture and food production; commodity futures markets; energy and biofuels; investing, trading, and money management; cryptocurrencies; retail; technology; and sports.

 Bruce grew up on his family’s farm in eastern Iowa.
 He holds a degree in agricultural journalism from Iowa State University.

 It’s a good idea to review tax-planning strategies at the end of the year.
 Some strategies can even help reduce the tax burden or give yourself a larger refund.

 Futures versus stock trading: Each poses intriguing possibilities.
 Although stocks and futures share some common ground, they differ in several ways.
 Learn why.

 A look at some of the best places to retire ranked by affordability, health care, and quality of life.

 Stock market corrections can serve as a signal that markets don't rise forever.
 Market corrections are defined as a 10% or more decline from a 52-week high.